South African Air Force Museum

 The South African Air Force Museum houses exhibits and restores material related to the history of the South African Air Force.
-The museum is divided into three locations, AFB Swartkop outside Pretoria, AFB Ysterplaat in Cape Town and at the Port Elizabeth airport.
+The museum is divided into three locations, AFB Swartkop outside Pretoria, AFB Ysterplaat in Cape Town and at Gqeberha's Chief Dawid Stuurman International Airport.

 Exhibits

 AFB Swartkop

 AFB Swartkop is home to the headquarters and largest of the three museum locations, occupying at least five hangars.

 It contains a number of Dassault Mirage IIIs, Dassault Mirage F1s, Atlas Cheetahs and various other historical aircraft as well as aviation-related items on display such as ejection seats, uniforms, aircraft engines, aircraft weaponry and a Cheetah C flight simulator.